OwlfaceGames/issue-from-comment/README.md

 - Works with multiple comment styles (//, #, --)
 - Automatically cleans up TODO/FIXME prefixes
 - Only keeps text after colons for clear issue titles
+- Custom keybindings for opening the issue buffer, closing the buffer and creating the issue

 ## Demo